MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of adding pre-defined dynamic text to a text message.](media/real-time-marketing-predefined-tokens-text.png "Screenshot of adding pre-defined dynamic text to a text message")

-The pre-defined dynamic text list may be different than shown here because it's dynamic.
-As your admin and other users create and share more pre-defined dynamic text, the fragments are added to the list.
+The predefined dynamic text list may be different than shown here because it's dynamic.
+As your admin and other users create and share more predefined dynamic text, the fragments are added to the list.
 The top 10 items on the list are sorted by org-wide usage.
 If there are more than 10 items in the list, you'll see the remaining items sorted by alphabetical order after the top 10 items.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the pre-defined dynamic text list.](media/real-time-marketing-predefined-tokens-list.png "Screenshot of the pre-defined dynamic text list")

-You can hover on dynamic text in the pre-defined list to see its details.
+You can hover on dynamic text in the predefined list to see its details.
 Alternatively, you can select the vertical ellipses next to the dynamic text's name and then select **More info**.

 ### Changing the default value for the current message

-Most of the time you should be able to use pre-defined dynamic text as-is, but sometimes you may need to change a default value.
+Most of the time you should be able to use predefined dynamic text as-is, but sometimes you may need to change a default value.
 For example, the default value “Customer” may not work if your email is to non-customers.
-In this case, you can change the default value by selecting the pre-defined dynamic text in the editor canvas and then selecting the **Personalization** menu.
+In this case, you can change the default value by selecting the predefined dynamic text in the editor canvas and then selecting the **Personalization** menu.
 After changing the default value, make sure to save it.
-An updated version of the pre-defined dynamic text will be saved, *but only for the current message*.
+An updated version of the predefined dynamic text will be saved, *but only for the current message*.

 ### Changing the default value globally

 > [!NOTE]
 > You can update the default value of a pre-defined text.
 Only the default value can be changed if you want to change its definition, you must remove the current pre-defined text and add a new one.

-“Update” is shown only when default value is changed (otherwise it isn't shown) and that default value is the only thing that can be changed for a pre-defined dynamic text.
-To change the global default value, select the vertical ellipses next to the pre-defined dynamic text's name and then select **Update pre-defined dynamic text**.
-The pre-defined dynamic text will be updated for the current message and globally for future usage of the dynamic text in new messages (existing messages aren't affected).
+“Update” is shown only when default value is changed (otherwise it isn't shown) and that default value is the only thing that can be changed for a predefined dynamic text.
+To change the global default value, select the vertical ellipses next to the predefined dynamic text's name and then select **Update pre-defined dynamic text**.
+The predefined dynamic text will be updated for the current message and globally for future usage of the dynamic text in new messages (existing messages aren't affected).

   > [!div class="mx-imgBorder"]
   > ![Screenshot of updating pre-defined dynamic text.](media/real-time-marketing-update-predefined-tokens.png "Screenshot of updating pre-defined dynamic text")